anqi-guo/music_player/README.md

 - Unittest

 ## Project Motivation
-This is the final project of CS5001
+This is the final project of CS5001.
+I chose to create a music player app that reflects the content I learned in this course.

 ## File Descriptions
 ```